-access.
-If you don't give a printer name, the server will use the printer named lp - the default name for a UNIX printer.
-The <user name> gets passed to the program that does the printing (lpr in the case of UNIX), and is used to establish your access rights to the printer.
-If you leave this out the server uses a blank user name; you can do so if there are no restrictions on printer use at your site.
-The <options> also get passed to the program that does the printing.
+- The Server must be running a utility known as the pcnfsd daemon.
+You need this same utility to use the server as a name server, so: - Any server you can use as a name server you can also use as a print server, and vice versa. - The Printer must be the name of a printer that the server can access.
+If you don't give a printer name, the server will use the printer named 1p the default name for a UNIX printer. - The Username gets passed to the program that does the printing (1pr in the case of UNIX), and is used to establish your access rights to the printer.
+If you leave this out the server uses a blank user name; you can do so if there are no restrictions on printer use at your site. - The Options also get passed to the program that does the printing.
 If you omit them, no options are forwarded.
-Setting up your RISC OS printer driver To set this up you must first choose the RISC OS printer driver that is appropriate to the remote printer you want to use.
-For example, to print to a PostScript printer you would use PrinterPS.
-If the printer driver's not already running, start it.